Hügelkultur: History

 Hügelkultur is a German word meaning mound culture or hill culture.
 Though the technique is alleged to have been practiced in German and Eastern European societies for hundreds of years, the term was first published in a 1962 German gardening booklet by Herrman Andrä.
 Inspired by the diversity of plants growing in a pile of woody debris in his grandmother's garden, Andrä promoted "mound culture" as opposed to "flatland culture".
 This was also posited as an easy way to utilise woody debris without burning, which was illegal.
 Andrä appears to have been influenced by Rudolf Steiner's biodynamic agriculture.
-Steiner explained his biodynamic philosophy as developed through meditation and clairvoyance, rejecting scientific inquiry on the grounds that his methods were “true and correct unto themselves.”
+Steiner explained his biodynamic philosophy as developed through meditation and clairvoyance, on the grounds that his methods were “true and correct unto themselves.”
 Andrä quotes a 1924 lecture on biodynamics by Steiner, which describes mixing of soil with composting or decaying material in earthen hillocks.
 Joined by author Hans Beba, another German gardener, "Hill Culture - the horticultural method of the future" was revised and republished several times in the 1970s and 1980s.

 The technique was later adopted and developed by Sepp Holzer, an Austrian permaculture advocate.
 More recent permaculture advocates such as Paul Wheaton strongly promote Hügelkultur beds as a perfect permaculture design.

 Use

 Construction

 In its basic form, mounds are constructed by piling logs, branches, plant waste, compost and additional soil directly on the ground.
 The pile has the form of a pyramid.
+(Note—Wheaton suggests piling the wood higgledy-piggledy rather than in a neat stack as shown, for structural engineering of the steep slope, or perpendicular to the spine of the mound.)
 The sides of the two slopes both have a grade of between 65 and 80 degrees.
 The beds are usually about 3 by 6 ft in area and about 3 ft high.
 However, this height reduces as decomposition progresses.

-When positioned on sloped terrain, the beds need to be placed on contour, or put at an angle to the hillside (rather than having them parallel to it).
+When positioned on sloped terrain, the beds need to be placed on contour or put at an angle to the hillside (rather than parallel to it).
 This makes sure the beds do not receive unequal amounts of water.
 In most cases, it is useful to have the beds positioned against the prevailing wind direction.

 The raised bed can form light-duty swales, circles and mazes.
 Mounds may also be made from alternating layers of wood, sod, compost, straw, and soil.
 Although their construction is straightforward, planning is necessary to prevent steep slopes that would result in erosion.

 In his book Desert or Paradise: Restoring Endangered Landscapes Using Water Management, Including Lake and Pond Construction, Holzer describes a method of constructing Hügelkultur which incorporates rubbish such as cardboard, clothes and kitchen waste.
 He recommends building mounds that are 1 meter wide and any length.
 Mounds are built in a 0.7 meter trench in sandy soil, and without a trench if the ground is wet.